 Why Choose Natural Habitat For Your Polar Bear Trip?

-We recognize that most people who travel to witness the magic of Churchill's polar bears do so just once in their lives.
-For that reason, we promise that our guests will enjoy the highest quality polar bear adventure possible given the unpredictable nature of the polar bear season.
-Here's why.
+We recognize that most people who witness the magic of Churchill's polar bears do so just once in their lives.
+For that reason, we promise our guests will enjoy the highest-quality polar bear adventure possible given the unpredictable nature of the polar bear season.
+Here's how:

 We Hold Exclusive Permits for the Best Polar Bear Viewing Areas

 Our Polar Rovers are the Most Amazing Vehicles on the Planet! (or close, anyway)

 The original tundra truck used for polar bear viewing was invented in the 1980s.
 It was a really cool concept that has been significantly improved upon since.
-Our partner in Manitoba—a world-renowned specialty vehicle designer—has created a superior vehicle called the Polar Rover, which we use on all our trips in Churchill.
+Our partner in Manitoba—a world-renowned specialty vehicle designer—has created a superior vehicle called the Polar Rover, which we use on all our Churchill trips.
 It's driven by a unique, cutting-edge drive train that allows us to safely traverse the tundra with virtually no chance of breakdown.
 Additionally, the heavy-duty suspension system created specifically for these vehicles ensures a more comfortable ride.
-Polar Rovers have flush toilets (not drop buckets, which tend to smell) and are fully heated for comfort.
-But the vehicles go way beyond comfort: they are impressively designed so every detail offers guests the closest polar bear encounters.
-Built into the rear viewing platform is a see-through steel-mesh floor that lets us come within mere inches of curious bears that may wander underneath.
+Polar Rovers have flush toilets (not drop buckets, which can be smelly) and are fully heated for comfort.
+But the vehicles go way beyond comfort: they are impressively designed so every detail helps provide the closest polar bear encounters.
+Built into the rear viewing platform is see-through grated steel-mesh flooring that lets us come within mere inches of curious bears that may wander underneath.
 From inside, guests can view and photograph bears through elevated sliding windows that can be opened or closed in accordance with the action.
 And the huge front windshield is angled forward, allowing a panoramic downward view when a bear wanders in front of the vehicle.